Human rights in Tibet: Social system

 An ancient form of slavery which preceded the development of the feudal system, was still extant in a small number of manors in old Tibet (prior to 1959): the nanggzan manors (nanggzan meaning "family slave" in Tibetan).
 In these, according to Chinese sociologist Liu Zhong, "exploitation was not through land-rent but through enslavement" to the manor's owner.
 In return for working the land, the slaves were provided with lodging, clothing and food, albeit minimal.
 "Some slaves had their families [with them] while others did not."
 This residual form of slavery was finally abolished in Central Tibet in 1959 by the Preparatory Committee for the Founding of the Tibet Autonomous Region.

-The nature of serfdom and the nature of its applicability to Eastern societies is contested by academics.
+The nature of serfdom and its applicability to Eastern societies is contested by academics.
 Tibetologist Melvyn Goldstein wrote in 1971 that "Tibet was characterized by a form of institutionalized inequality that can be called pervasive serfdom".
 However some academics have questioned the applicability of the concept to Tibet, a recent example was Heidi Fjeld who argued in 2003 that feudalism and the use of the term 'serf' was misleading in relation to the social system of Tibet and instead she described it as "a caste-like social hierarchy".

-In the political debate concerning the legitimacy of Communist Party rule in the Tibetan Autonomous Region, official Chinese sources assert that the Communist invasion was justified in order to end the practice of "feudal serfdom" and other alleged human rights abuses under the Dalai Lama.
+In the political debate concerning the legitimacy of CCP rule in the Tibetan Autonomous Region, official Chinese sources assert that the Communist invasion was justified in order to end the practice of "feudal serfdom" and other alleged human rights abuses under the Dalai Lama.

-The Tibetan Government in Exile and supporters of the free Tibet movement contend that efforts had been underway in the first half of the 20th century to modernise the country, and argue that human rights abuses under the Communist Party have inflicted greater suffering and repression of the Tibetan people.
+The Tibetan Government in Exile and supporters of the Tibetan independence movement contend that efforts had been underway in the first half of the 20th century to modernize the country, and argue that human rights abuses under the CCP have inflicted greater suffering and repression of the Tibetan people.

 Crimes and punishments

 Trader Gyebo Sherpa was subjected to the severe corca whipping for selling cigarettes.
 He died from his wounds 2 days later in the Potala prison.
 Tashi Tsering, a self-described critic of traditional Tibetan society, records being whipped as a 13-year-old for missing a performance as a dancer in the Dalai Lama's dance troupe in 1942, until the skin split and the pain became excruciating.
+The Dalai Lama was reportedly seven years old at the time.

-Yet, incidents of mutilation have been recorded in Tibet in the period between the start of the 20th Century and the Chinese occupation.
+Yet, incidents of mutilation have been recorded in Tibet in the period between the start of the 20th Century and the PRC annexation.
 Tibetan communist Phuntso Wangye recalled his anger at seeing freshly severed human ears hanging from the gate of the county headquarters in Damshung north of Lhasa in 1945.
 The top level Tibetan official Lungshar's eyes were gouged out by direct order of the Kashag or Tibetan Government was carried out in 1934.
 An attempt was made at anesthetizing the alleged criminal with intoxicants before performing the punishment, which unfortunately did not work well.